 Methods for checking the patency of the fallopian tubes and their features

-Various methods allow you to learn about the condition of the pipes: hysterosalpingography, hydrosonography, laparoscopy, fertiloscopy, perturbation.
-These procedures differ significantly in technique.
+Various methods allow you to find out about the condition of the tubes: hysterosalpingography, hydrosonography, laparoscopy, fertiloscopy, perturbation.
+These procedures differ significantly in the techniques used.
 The doctor prescribes one of the types, taking into account contraindications.
-It should also be borne in mind that not all institutions have the necessary equipment and tools to conduct a particular diagnosis.
+It should also be taken into account that not all institutions have the necessary equipment and tools to carry out a particular diagnosis.

 Carrying out hysterosalpingography

-Hysterosalpingography (metrosalpingography) is an X-ray method.
+Hysterosalpingography (metrosalpingography) is an x-ray method.
 It is carried out jointly by a gynecologist and a radiologist.
-The first ensures the entry of a special fluid into the uterine cavity, for which it installs a catheter or rubber tip into the cavity and connects a thin tube to it.
+The first ensures the flow of a special liquid into the uterine cavity, for which it installs a catheter or rubber tip into the cavity and connects a thin tube to it.
 A contrast agent is injected through it.
 The doctor heats it to a comfortable temperature to eliminate discomfort and other discomfort.

-The fluid fills the fallopian tubes and passes into the abdominal cavity.
-After that, an X-ray photo is taken.
-It clearly displays the organs filled with substance, which allows them to be assessed.
+Fluid fills the fallopian tubes and passes into the abdominal cavity.
+After this, an x-ray photo is taken.
+It clearly displays the organs filled with the substance, which allows them to be assessed.

-If an x-ray is prescribed to detect patency of the fallopian tubes, it is necessary not to use birth control pills or suppositories for a week.
-A couple of days before the test, it is forbidden to eat foods that cause the formation of gases: bread, milk, cabbage, legumes, carbonated drinks, etc. The gynecologist prescribes tests to identify factors due to which the procedure is contraindicated:
+If an x-ray is prescribed to detect patency of the fallopian tubes, you must not use birth control pills or suppositories for a week.
+A couple of days before the test, it is prohibited to consume food products that cause the formation of gases: bread, milk, cabbage, legumes, carbonated drinks, etc. The gynecologist prescribes tests to identify factors due to which the procedure is contraindicated:

 • pregnancy;